 Publix Store coupons – You can find Publix store coupons in several places.
 Here are some of the most common.
 For a larger list, be sure to check out our Where to Find Publix Coupons page

 - Publix Advantage Buy Fliers start on Saturdays with a new one every 2/3 weeks.
 Publix puts out a green Grocery Advantage Flier (every 3rd Saturday) and a purple Health/Beauty Flier (new every other Saturday) and both of these sale fliers contain store coupons and sometimes manufacturer coupons as well.
 Find these at your local Publix by the entrance or ask at the customer service desk.
 These also tend to show up as newspaper inserts on their first week.
+We publish them on this site and also add them to the bottom of all the Publix weekly ad matchups for your convenience.

 - Promotional Booklets – Occasionally Publix puts out a booklet of Publix store coupons.
 You can find these in various places in the store or ask at the customer service desk.
 There are various booklets that pop up or you can sign up for. (more info found on Where to Find Publix Coupons page)

 - Publix In-Ad coupons – Review your weekly ad flier for the occasional Publix store coupon.
+Some of them may be printable from your weekly ad on the Publix site.

 - Publix store printables – There are also various Publix printables that are offered such as the those on the coupon tab to the right of the online ad , the Publix Paws pet coupons (when offered), and the Best Meals Happen at Home emails that you sign up for.